Hackuarium/simple-spectro/experiments/kinetic/phenolphthalein/20190406/README.md

 ## Experiment

-Solution were prepared using standard procedure.
+Solutions were prepared using standard procedure.
 Phenolphthalein is really not well soluble in water.
 Even a saturated solution and 1 mL of this water solution would not allow to conduct the experiments.
 We therefore decided to dissolve phenolphthalein in alcohol fuel (mixture of ethanol and methanol).

 - solution A: NaOH 0.3M in water
 - solution B: NaCl 0.3M in water